ATVG-Archive/BrainDamaged/README.md

 # License

-Just dont bother.
+Just don't bother yet.
 Do with the code what you want, if you event want to touch it ..